 Now for the rolling.
-Start at one end of the dough (short side of the rectangle) and begin to roll the dough starting with one end and making half a roll then moving further to half roll the next section, continue this until the whole side is half a roll.
+Start at one end of the dough (long side of the rectangle) and begin to roll the dough starting with one end and making half a roll then moving further to half roll the next section, continue this until the whole side is half a roll.
 Then gently start rolling further being sure the whole edge of the dough is getting rolled.
 Don’t keep rolling if the whole edge isn’t rolled the same amount.
 By far the easiest way to roll is to start the rolling, and make one full roll, then gently pull the bottom piece of parchment paper in the direction you are rolling.
 It will roll all the way for you if you pull gently and slowly.
 Roll the whole dough into a log.
 If the ends are not as thick as the middle, gently press the ends in to make them more even.
 Using a sharp knife.
 Cut each roll about 1 ½ inches thick.
-This recipe makes 9-10 cinnamon rolls.
-Pick up each roll, one at a time, placing them in your prepared round pan.
-They will all touch each other.
+This recipe makes 12 cinnamon rolls.
+Pick up each roll, one at a time, placing them in your prepared 9x13" pan.
+They will all almost touch each other.

 For making ahead/cold rise: Place your cinnamon rolls in the round pan into your refrigerator for up to 24 hours.
 When you are ready to bake the cinnamon rolls, follow the directions below.